Natasha’s Story

 I also reached out to my mom about my suicidal thoughts, and she thought I was lying.

-If any of those people would've helped by prescribing the right medications, called back, believed me, or had me committed, it could have prevented the events of that terribly tragic day.
+If any of those people would've helped by prescribing the right medications, called back, believed me, or had me committed, it could have prevented the events of that horrific day.

-Preventing the accident would have caused there to be no want or need for a punishment, as there would be no alleged "crime" to punish.
+Preventing the accident would have caused there to be no want or need for a punishment, as there would be no alleged "crime" to be punished for.

 Despite what some close-minded people may think, I am NOT a monster.
 I am a victim.
 Just not in the same way as the people who lost their lives that day.